-Penny Harter's most recent collection, A Prayer the Body Makes, is her newest book, just out from Kelsay Books/Aldrich Press.
-Her other publications include eleven full-length collections of poetry, most recently, The Resonance Around Us (Mountains & Rivers Press, 2013).
-Earlier more recent full-length books are Grandmother's Milk; Turtle Blessing; Buried in the Sky; Lizard Light: Poems from the Earth; Stages and Views; The Night Marsh; and Recycling Starlight.
+Penny Harter's most recent books are Still-Water Days and A Prayer the Body Makes (Kelsay Books/Aldrich Press, 2021, 2020) and The Resonance Around Us (Mountains & Rivers Press, 2013).
+Earlier collections include Recycling Starlight; The Night Marsh; Buried in the Sky; Grandmother's Milk; Turtle Blessing; Lizard Light: Poems from the Earth; and Stages and Views.

-Her awards include three Poetry Fellowships from the New Jersey State Council on the Arts, the Arnold Gingrich Award from the Poetry Society of America, a teaching-poet award from the Geraldine R. Dodge Foundation, and two fellowships from Virginia Center for the Creative Arts.
+Her awards include three Poetry Fellowships from the New Jersey State Council on the Arts, including the Arnold Gingrich Award; the Emily Dickinson Award from the Poetry Society of America, a teaching-poet award from the Geraldine R. Dodge Foundation, and two fellowships from Virginia Center for the Creative Arts.
 In addition, her extended autobiography appears both in Contemporary Authors (Volume 172) and Contemporary Authors Autobiographical Series (Volume 28).